dotnet/roslyn/Interactive-Window.md

 Use ```Ctrl+C``` and ```Ctrl+V``` to copy snippets from the Interactive Window and paste to another program.
 See [Selecting](#select) for related tips.

 #### <a name="multiline"></a>Multi-line Support
 The Interactive Window supports multi-line submissions.
-Multi-line mode should automatically be triggered after a bracket is typed.
-To force a new-line, press ```Shift-Enter``` and to force an expression to be evaluated, press ```Ctrl+Enter```.
+Any incomplete statement, declaration, or expression will be treated as part of a multi-line submission.
+To force an expression to be evaluated, press ```Ctrl+Enter``` and to force a new-line, without completing the submission, press ```Shift-Enter```.

 You can also press ```Ctrl+Enter``` within a previous submission to append the previous submission to the current submission.